 This will help deal with the depression, anxiety and lifestyle limitations that come with having multiple sclerosis.

 Maintaining a healthy body weight and eating a balanced nutritious diet promotes overall wellbeing.
 Balancing adequate rest with regular activity and managing stress are also important for people with multiple sclerosis.

 Some people report that acupuncture, meditation, yoga, massage, herbal therapy and naturopathy have been beneficial for them.

 Medications such as muscle relaxants can help relieve muscle spasms.
 For acute attacks, corticosteroid drugs may be prescribed to help reduce the severity and duration of the attack.
 Medications that modify the progression of multiple sclerosis and reduce the number and severity of attacks are known as disease modifying drugs.
 The disease-modifying drugs that are currently approved for funding by the Government's drug purchasing agency Pharmac include interferon beta-1b (Betaferon), interferon beta-1a (Avonex), glatiramer acetate (Copaxone), fingolimod (Gilenya), natalizumab (Tysabri), dimethyl fumarate (Tecfidera) and teriflunomide (Aubagio).

 Support and information

-The Multiple Sclerosis Society of New Zealand provides support, information and advocacy to multiple sclerosis sufferers, as well as their family and friends.
+The Multiple Sclerosis Society of New Zealand provides support, information and advocacy for multiple sclerosis sufferers, as well as their family and friends.